tiepdotme/marabesi.com/_posts/2018-02-07-setting-up-gps-neo6-sensor.md

 2. How to configure the Raspberry Pi and read data from the GPS
 3. Enable the UART mode in a specific GPIO
 4. Gotchas, a few tricks and tips to help you mitigate problems

+## IMPORTANT - EDIT 05/01

+The antenna that comes with this sensor is really cheap and takes time to receive the signal from the satellites.
+Make sure to be outside, and with a clear vision from the sky to improve your success of getting a signal.

+The sensor has a PPS indicator (green light), when blinking it indicates that the signal is comming and therefore you are receiving the correct information.
+Otherwise the light will keep on, which means that it is trying to connect.

 ## Wiring up